meera/halloween-2022/README.md

 ## Go!

 You are all set.
 Now wait for trick-or-treaters!!!

 Entice kids to press the button.
 We used script 'Hey kid - you brave to push the button and see what happens? or 'Hey kids.. .
-Don't push the button - don't  risk it (negative prompt)'..
+Don't push the button - don't  risk it (negative prompt)'.

-## Final Thought
+## After Thought
 This project was put together in short amount of time in hackathon style.
 Here are few thoughts for next year.

 * Implement motion sensor.
 Animation changes when RaspberryPi detects motion anticipating and luring kids to press the button.